wordofwarning/wordofwarning.org/current/2025/santana/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Kellie Colbert" # the name of the artist or company
+artist: "Fabíola Santana" # the name of the artist or company
-show: "Dedicated To The One I Love" # the name of the show
+show: "We’re Here Because They Were" # the name of the show
 artist_size: 1
 show_size: 4
-header_image: "header_kellie.jpg"
+header_image: "header_fabiola.jpg"
-season: "Kellie Colbert 13|3|2025, 7.30pm"
+season: "Fabíola Santana 29|5|2025, 7.30pm"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values